 10. Take a trip to the Seven Magic Mountains

-Nope, this isn’t an outdoors activities: Seven Magic Mountains is actually more like, well, an Instagram hotspot.
+Nope, this isn’t an outdoors activity: Seven Magic Mountains is actually more like, well, an Instagram hotspot.
 This desert-based art installation consists of seven totem-like poles of rock arranged in stacks and coloured for a rainbow-like result.
-It creates a pretty cool colour pop in the middle of scrubland of the Ivanpah Valley.
+It creates a pretty cool colour pop in the middle of the scrubland of the Ivanpah Valley.

 Sort of a cross between giant Play Doh sculptures and misshapen, outsized Lego figures, the Seven Magic Mountains does still require you to get out of the city and into the desert surroundings.
-It’s only a 40 minute drive from the centre of town, making for a pretty simple but very cool thing to do in Las Vegas.
+It’s only a 40-minute drive from the centre of town, making for a pretty simple but very cool thing to do in Las Vegas.

 Unusual Things to Do in Las Vegas